 · Even if it's under $600 (what if you use the vendor again and then it's over $600?)

-· Even if you think they might be a S-corp or C-corp.
+· Even if you think they might be an S-corp or C-corp.
 It's better to ask for the W-9 and omit them from there.

 If you have any questions regarding the 1099 process, consult your accountant.
 They are there to help you.
 Don't have an accountant?
-Email info@ppllcaccounting and we can help!
+Download the services guide to learn more about working with us!